muhopensores/dmc4_hook/README.md

 Builds are intended for use on the Steam DX9 version of the game and will crash on other versions.
 Might want to unpack steam drm from `DevilMayCry4_DX9.exe` with [steamless](https://github.com/atom0s/Steamless)

+If you are using the retail (disc) release, you'll need to swap your exe. @ me on Discord (sssiyan) or [Twitter](https://twitter.com/SSSiyan) and I'll send you one that will work.

 ## Download
 Releases can be found [here.](https://github.com/muhopensores/dmc4_hook/releases)